The simpler way to the most comprehensive water damage insurance.

 Other changes include:

-- Complete, all-in-one coverage: Consolidates all water coverage options, making it easy.
+- All-in-one coverage: Consolidates all water coverage options, making it easy.

 - Personalized coverage: The amount of your coverage is tailored to your unique home.